epoberezkin/extended-json-patch/README.md

 ## Changes

-- Type tests.
+- Type and location existence tests.
 Extended JSON Patch extends ["test" operation](#test) defined in RFC6902 to allow testing for a target location type.
-- Member existence test.
 - Multi-line text editing.
 Extended JSON Patch defines `"edit"` operation that allows to apply changes to large string value with a minimal size of the patch.